Smthng0/CardGame/README.md

 You start by entering both players names.
 After that, you type in the commands that you want (you read them off the console).
 The point is to lower the other players health to 0 or less, then you win...
-But be carefull of his own minions! :O
+But be carefull of his own minions and thigs! :O
  ٩(- ̮̮̃-̃)۶ ٩(- ̮̮̃-̃)۶ ٩(- ̮̮̃-̃)۶ ٩(- ̮̮̃-̃)۶ ٩(- ̮̮̃-̃)۶

 *Example of commands:*